Error codes for strict checks

-This section documents various errors codes that mypy generates only if you enable certain options.
+This section documents various errors codes that basedmypy generates by default, but will be disabled when strict is false (no_strict).
 See Error codes for general documentation about error codes and their configuration.
-Error codes enabled by default documents error codes that are enabled by default.
+Error codes part 1 documents error codes that are enabled regardless of strict.

 Note